 A Project That Began Almost As On Accident

 The Emek Tzurim Sifting Project began almost on accident, and if it were not for a clever young archeology student, these ruins might have been lost forever.
 In 1999, extensive renovations were performed on the Temple Mount to create an underground mosque.
-This led to the removal of thousands of tons of earth from the Mount.
+This led to removing thousands of tons of earth from the Mount.
 Unknown at the time, this earth contained countless archaeological artifacts.

 At one point, some of the earth was even transferred to a landfill.
 Luckily, the importance of this humble dirt became known, so it was gathered up and moved to the Emek Tzurim National Park to be sifted.
-Emek Tzurim National Park decided to turn this project into a learning experience for all while utilizing the hands of countless individuals curious about archaeology and the project.
+Emek Tzurim National Park turned this project into a learning experience for all while utilizing the hands of countless individuals curious about archaeology and the project.

 You never know what you will uncover!
 This interactive project is perfect for solo travelers, couples, and the entire family.
 This activity is appropriate for all ages, and there is even a snack shop in case you get hungry!
 There is no better way to learn about archaeology and the discoveries it uncovers than with your own hands.